Microsoft employees call for end to ICE contract in letter to CEO Satya Nadella

 “In a clear abdication of ethical responsibility, Microsoft went as far as boasting that its services ‘support the core [ICE] agency functions’ and enable ICE agents to ‘process data on edge devices’ and ‘utilize deep learning capabilities to accelerate facial recognition and identification,'” the letter says.
 “These are powerful capabilities, in the hands of an agency that has shown repeated willingness to enact inhumane and cruel policies.”

-The letter emerges as calls continue from both Democrats and Republicans and every living First Lady of the United States for President Trump to end its policy of separating the families of people who unlawfully enter the United States seeking asylum but fail to declare asylum at a Port or Entry.
+The letter emerges as calls continue from both Democrats and Republicans and every living First Lady of the United States for President Trump to end his policy of separating the families of people who unlawfully enter the United States seeking asylum but fail to declare asylum at a Port or Entry.

 The letter from Microsoft employees was first obtained by the New York Times and verified by Gizmodo.